guyzmo/git-repo/README.md

 * [x] make a `git-repo fork` action
  - still need to figure out how to make it work with bitbucket's api!
-* [ ] make it possible to choose method (SSH or HTTPS)
+* [x] make it possible to choose method (SSH or HTTPS)
- - at the time being, all remotes are being added as HTTPS per default
- - as a workaround you can change the default url using the `url` parameter in configuration
+ - HTTPS is used as RO and SSH as RW
 * [ ] add OAuth support for bitbucket
 * [ ] handle default branches properly
 * [ ] show a nice progress bar, while it's fetching
-* [ ] make a nice way to push to all remotes at once
+* [x] make a nice way to push to all remotes at once
  - maybe using that trick: http://stackoverflow.com/questions/4255865/git-push-to-multiple-repositories-simultaneously
 * [ ] add regression tests (and actually find a smart way to implement them…)
 * for more features, write an issue or, even better, a PR!